angelobreuer/localtunnel.net/README.md

 #### Open Webbrowser

-If you are developing an web application or something else, you can put the --browser option onto your command, and the client will open your browser with the subdomain.
+If you are developing a web application or something else, you can put the --browser option onto your command and the client will open your browser with the subdomain.

 #### Dashboard